hudson155/kairo/kairo-exception/README.md

 # Kairo Exceptions (Logical Failures)

-**"Logical failures" describe situations not deemed successful in your domain but still within the realms of that domain.**
+**"Logical failures" describe situations not deemed successful in your domain, but still within the realms of that domain.**
 For example, a user record not being found is a logical failure, not a "real exception".
+Whereas a network timeout or stack overflow is a "real exception".

 Different programming languages & frameworks offer various ways to handle logical failures.